 Krew Privacy Notice

 Krew respects your right to privacy.
 This Privacy Notice explains who we are, how we collect, share and use personal information about you, and how you can exercise your privacy rights.
-This Privacy Notice only applies to personal information that we collect through our website at Krew.com and our mobile applications (collectively, the “Site”).
+This Privacy Notice only applies to personal information that we collect through our website at Krew.live and our mobile applications (collectively, the “Site”).

 If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.